RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

                            isovalue=0.001, isosurfacecolor_pos="blue", isosurfacecolor_neg="red")

-A large difference between HF and ICE-CI is found as expected, showing HF be predicting a more polarized electron density than ICE-CI (more electron density associated with oxygen and less on carbon).
+A large difference between HF and ICE-CI is found as expected, showing HF to be predicting a more polarized electron density than ICE-CI (more electron density associated with oxygen and less on carbon).
 The CASSCF(10,8) density removes the main HF density artifact but still display some odd density changes.
 The unrelaxed MP2 density gives a very similar result as HF (consistent with the dipole moment analysis), demonstrating the failure of the unrelaxed MP2 density approximation.
 The relaxed MP2 density is a big improvement and the linearized CCSD density is similar.
 An unrelaxed CCSD density further improves the result and overall higher-order CC WFs or densities become hard to tell apart.